 The Council worked with the Department for Communities and Local Government to help inform guidance on the operation of the brownfield registers.
 The registers will help house builders identify suitable sites quickly, speeding up the construction of new homes.
 The government has pledged to get planning permission in place on 90% of suitable brownfield sites for housing.
 To help achieve this goal, the government is to enable ‘permission in principle’ to be granted for housing-led development sites listed on new brownfield registers as part of the recent Housing and Planning Act 2016.

 As part of pilot project, the Council put together a register of suitable sites with a total capacity of over 30,000 new homes sourced from the Strategic Housing Land Availability Assessment (SHLAA).
 The new formal requirement is for the register to be kept in two parts.
-The Council has now produced a formal Part 1 register and the accompanying map of sites published on the Council’s Open Data platform Data Mill North before the 31 December 2017 deadline, which will be reviewed at least once a year.
+The Council has produced a formal Part 1 register and the accompanying map of sites is published before the annual 31 December deadline, this will be reviewed at least once a year.
 The map of sites is hosted here .

 Part 2 allows the Council to select sites from Part 1 and grant Permission in Principle (PIP) for housing-led development, after undertaking necessary requirements for publicity, notification and consultation.
 Entry onto Part 1 of the register does not guarantee that this site will progress onto Part 2 of the register or receive planning permission.
-Work on Part 2 will commence in early 2018.
+Preparatory work on Part 2 commenced in 2018 and will continue in early 2019.